braydennoh/braydennoh.github.io/_projects/6_project.md

 ## 6\.
 Updating Topography

-Once the optimal fault path is identified, we simulate slip along it.
-This uplifts the surface topography $h$. [cite\_start]This is a dynamic model: the new topography increases the gravitational work penalty for subsequent steps, forcing future faults to migrate or change geometry[cite: 169, 170].
+Once the optimal fault path is identified, slip is applied along the fault.
+This uplifts the surface topography $h$.
+This is a recursive model: the new topography increases the gravitational work penalty for subsequent steps, forcing future faults to migrate or change geometry.

 {% raw %}